Pieris rapae: Parasitism

 P. rapae caterpillars are commonly parasitized by a variety of insects.
 The four main parasitoids are braconid wasps Cotesia rubecula and Cotesia glomerata, and flies Phryxe vulgaris, and Epicampocera succinata.
 Cotesia rubecula and Cotesia glomerata, previously in the genus Apanteles, were introduced in North America from Asia as biocontrols.
 C. rubecula lays its eggs in the 1st and 2nd instar caterpillars.
 The larva then grows within the caterpillar and continues to feed on the caterpillar until it is almost fully grown, and at that point the caterpillar is killed.
-It is important to note that only one larva develops per host and the rate of C. rubecula is largely independent of P. rapae population size.
+Only one larva develops per host and the rate of C. rubecula is largely independent of P. rapae population size.
 C. glomerata is similar to C. rubecula in that both parasitize the host in either the 1st or 2nd instar.
 The main difference is that C. glomerata always kill the host in the 5th instar and multiple larvae can be raised within one host.

 P. rapae pupae are frequently parasitized by Pteromalus puparum.